 In order for a settlement agreement to be valid, certain requirements have to be met.
 Any settlement agreement must be in writing, the employee must have received legal advice, and the agreement must relate to something specific the employee could claim for against the employer.
 When you seek legal advice, your employment law solicitor will need to ensure that the settlement agreement meets all of the necessary legal requirements.

-2: You will be signing away your legal rights to make a claim
+2: Will you be signing away your legal rights to make an employment law claim?
+(Yes)

 If you enter in to a settlement agreement by signing it, you will no longer be able to pursue an employment related claim against your employer.
 It may be that you want to make some sort of claim against your employer, and that the settlement agreement has been issued by them in order to try to stop you from doing so.

 There is no legal requirement for you to sign a settlement agreement.

 The purpose of seeking expert legal advice is so that you can fully understand what claim, if any, you may be entitled to make against your employer.
 This is why, in the interests of fairness, it is a requirement to obtain legal advice before signing a settlement agreement.

 It could be that you are parting with your employer amicably, and that you are surprised to have been offered a settlement agreement.
 It is increasingly common for employers to offer these in order to protect themselves against every eventuality.

 Settlement agreements will usually offer some monetary payment.
 It is important to discuss with your solicitor any potential claim you may have, in order for them to be able to advise whether your employer’s financial offer is appropriate and fair.

 It is common for settlement agreements to cover almost every type of potential claim you could make.
 By signing, you waive your legal right to do so.

 3: What can I expect within a settlement agreement?